How to Find a Mentor

 - Don't list too many of your qualifications.
 It's fine to briefly touch on why YOU are the someone the professor would benefit from working with, but be more personable in the first email.
 If they ask for more information then feel free to send a laundry list of qualifications / a resume.

 - If reaching out to multiple professors in the same department, email your ideal professor first and then wait for their response.
 If that professor has declined, then you should reach out to the next on your list.
-You don't won't to get a professor excited to work with you and then end up turning them down (especially if you might end up taking a class with them).
+You don't want to get a professor excited to work with you and then end up turning them down (especially if you might end up taking a class with them).

 On keeping good relations with your mentor: